Figuerism

-Figuerism or Figuerismo is a political and ideological movement in Costa Rica of social democracy and democratic socialism initiated by José Figueres Ferrer, who exercised the presidency of Costa Rica on three occasions; as de facto ruler after the Costa Rican revolution between 1948 and 1949, and then as democratically elected president twice: 1953-1958 and 1970-1974.
-Several Costa Rican political parties proclaim themselves as continuators of figuerism and as their most faithful representatives, among them the National Liberation Party, Citizens' Action Party and the Patriotic Alliance, all of whom pay homage to the figure of José Figueres and have personalities in their ranks close to the former president Figueres and of figuerist extraction.
+Figuerism or Figuerismo is a political and ideological movement, originating in Costa Rica, of social democracy and democratic socialism.
+It was founded by José Figueres Ferrer, who was president of Costa Rica on three occasions: as de facto ruler, following the Costa Rican revolution, between 1948 and 1949, and then as democratically elected president twice, from 1953-1958 and 1970-1974.
+Several Costa Rican political parties proclaim themselves to be continuators of Figuerism and its most faithful representative, including the National Liberation Party, Citizens' Action Party and the Patriotic Alliance.
+All of these parties pay homage to the figure of José Figueres and have personalities in their ranks who were close to the former president and often used to be figueristas.

-Figueres is remembered for, among other things, having respected the "Social Guarantees" (a series of social reforms beneficial to the popular classes enacted in the Calderón administration that were not repealed by Figueres after winning the war), for having abolished the army, nationalized the four largest banks, approved women's suffrage, ended racial segregation (until 1949 blacks had no right to vote or leave certain areas) and the creation of the Costa Rican Institute of Electricity.
+Figueres is remembered for, among other things, having respected the "Social Guarantees" (a series of social reforms beneficial to the popular classes, enacted in the Calderón administration and kept by Figueres after winning the war), abolished the army, nationalized the four largest banks, approved women's suffrage, ended racial segregation (until 1949, black people had no right to vote or leave certain areas) and created the Costa Rican Institute of Electricity.

-The centenary of his birth on September 25, 2006 was celebrated both by the government chaired by Óscar Arias of the National Liberation Party and in the Legislative Assembly by then main opposition force of the Citizen Action Party.
+The centenary of his birth, on September 25, 2006, was celebrated by both the government, chaired by Óscar Arias of the National Liberation Party, and in the Legislative Assembly, by the (then) main opposition force, the Citizens' Action Party.

 Ideology

-José Figueres Ferrer proclaimed himself adherent of utopian socialism and developed a particularly Creole and native form of Costa Rican socialism difficult to define in international standards.
-He was a member of the Democratic Action group, in turn part of the Democratic Party opposed to the Christian socialist government of Rafael Ángel Calderón Guardia who was allied to the Costa Rican Communist Party and led the revolution against Calderón after the elections in 1948 were canceled by the Constitutional Congress when Calderón was defeated by the opposition candidate (and future ally of Calderón) Otilio Ulate arguing electoral irregularities, being commander of the so-called National Liberation Army that emerged victorious in the war of 48.
+José Figueres Ferrer proclaimed himself an adherent of utopian socialism and developed a particularly Creole and native form of Costa Rican socialism which is difficult to define in international standards.
+He was a member of the Democratic Action group, which was part of the Democratic Party, which opposed the Christian socialist government of Rafael Ángel Calderón Guardia, who was allied to the Costa Rican Communist Party.
+He led the revolution against Calderón after the elections in 1948 were canceled by the Constitutional Congress on the basis of electoral irregularities, when Calderón was defeated by the opposition candidate (and future ally of Calderón) Otilio Ulate.
+Figueres then commanded the National Liberation Army, who emerged victorious in the civil war.

-In 1953, the Center for the Study of National Problems and Democratic Action merged, giving birth to the National Liberation Party with Figueres as its first candidate and also its first democratically elected president.
-The Center was fed back from the social democratic thought of the time, particularly of Haya de la Torre.
-Figuerismo is not synonymous with liberationism, that is, the ideology that revolves around the National Liberation Party which has a varied archipelago of internal tendencies.
+In 1953, the Center for the Study of National Problems and Democratic Action merged, becoming the National Liberation Party.
+Figueres was its first candidate and its first democratically elected president.
+The Center drew upon social democratic thought of the time, particularly that of Haya de la Torre.
+Figuerismo is not synonymous with liberationism, the ideology that revolves around the National Liberation Party and which has a varied archipelago of internal factions and beliefs.